Dr Phillip Holmes

 Veterinary Nurse Cert IV

-Tracy is an experienced veterinary nurse with Cert IV and Diploma in nursing with over 16years experience who has recently re-entered the veterinary field.
+Tracy is an experienced veterinary nurse with Cert IV and Diploma in nursing and over sixteen years experience.

 Tracy had a break from veterinary nursing whilst raising a family and running their family business.

-On returning to work in the veterinary field, Tracy spent 3 years at Menzies Research as an animal technician.
+On returning to work in the veterinary field, Tracy spent three years at Menzies Research as an animal technician.
 She then returned to veterinarian nursing on a casual basis with Sorell Veterinary Centre.

 Tracy leads a very active life including trekking the Kokoda trail, gym, yoga and tennis.

-She has two beautiful Labradors, Pepper and Harley, as well as the cat Oslo.
+She has two beautiful Labradors, Pepper and Harley, as well as a cat Oslo.

 Veterinary Nurse Cert 2 (currently finishing Cert IV)

-Tracey started vet nursing at the end of 2016, she then joined the team at SVC at the end of 2018.
+Tracey started vet nursing at the end of 2016, and joined the team at SVC at the end of 2018.

-She is currently studying her CERT IV in veterinary nursing, and once completed wishes to continue her education in the vet nurse industry taking a special interest in equine nursing.
+Tracey is currently studying her Certificate IV in Veterinary nursing, and when this completed she wishes to continue her education in the vet nurse industry taking a special interest in equine nursing.

-Tracey absolutely loves animals and currently has 8 horses, 1 cat Timmy and 3 dogs Molly, Tyson and Miffy.
+Tracey absolutely loves animals and currently has eight horses, one cat Timmy and three dogs Molly, Tyson and Miffy.

-Tracey successfully breeds and shows her Arabian Ponies all over the state and on the mainland.
+Tracey breeds Arabian ponies and successfully shows them all over the state and on the Mainland.

-All Tracey’s free time consists of studying, looking after and training her animals.
+All of Tracey’s free time is spent studying, looking after and training her animals.